 - Close-Up Focus: f you’re using your cell phone to record video, touch the screen on the artifact.
 Most phones will then focus on that spot.
 Cell phones usually have what’s called matrix focus, meaning that the object to focus on has to take up most of the screen before they’ll shift.
 They’re getting better.

-- Skip hole digging – we have seen a few thousand.
+- Skip hole digging and long sifting footage – we have seen a few thousand.
 Just pause the video and restart it with the hole open.

 - What are ‘ya swinging?
-Include the metal detector in the description and the tags so others with the same machine can find your clips!
+Tell us about the equipment, the methodology, etc. Include the metal detector in the description and the tags so others with the same machine can find your clips!

 - Tell people who the video is for right up front.
 Beginner video?
 Pinpointing video?
 New hunt video, concept, explainer.
 You get the picture.
 (PS: Pondguru does a great job of this!)